What Is Democracy?

 - read and discuss quotes about democracy by the founding fathers.

-- one copy of Attachment One: Quotes about Democracy cut into eight quotes
+- one copy of Handout One: Quotes about Democracy cut into eight quotes

 - student copies of selected articles (see Bibliographical References); students in each group have the same article to read

 Copy the articles listed in the Bibliographical References for the small group reading.
 Give each group a different article to read.
 If you have computers for each group, you may give each group a URL link to read their article online.